Human Resource Management and Development in a Global Context

 You will look at the changing nature of the workforce and the way in which increasing diversity can be an organisational asset.
 You will develop your strategic skills, looking at analysis of trends, developing effective, legally compliant resourcing and retention strategies and evaluating process, policies and practices for recruitment and performance.
 You will use classroom-based performance management scenarios with fellow students to analyse real-world performance management scenarios and discuss different approaches to handling performance conversations.
 An important part of this module looks at a critical understanding of performance and performance management, including high performance work practices, and the boundary between motivation for performance and abuse.
 You will also consider how to advise business managers in their setting of performance priorities, objectives and targets.

-The paid Work Placement gives you the chance to undertake a six month project with an organisation located regionally, nationally or internationally.
+A six month paid project with an organisation located regionally, nationally or internationally.
 By exploring a key issue impacting an organisation, you will apply the theoretical knowledge gained through your studies and develop and use appropriate problem-solving skills in a real-world environment.

 You will create an initial 1,500 word research proposal then compile an 8,500 – 10,000 word portfolio of evidence that shows the work undertaken, the deliverables created, the impact achieved, the theories and concepts applied, the data gathering activities undertaken and a critical reflection by the student of their work practices and learning.
 In addition, you will share your findings with key stakeholders.
 This will generally be a presentation to an audience but might be a poster presentation or a video recording.